| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 Low carbon cooking plan and comparison

-Why this is important to the future generations
+Why it is important for next generations

 • Today food choices affect the air that they breath and the water that they drink.

-• Plant-based diets can help individuals to maintain a healthy lifestyle and health, as well as the environmental health.
+• Plant-based diets can help the individuals to maintain a healthy lifestyle and health, as well as the environmental health.

 • Food waste reduction is a lesson that teaches children to be responsible and respectful of the available natural resources.